autosportlabs/RaceCapture-Pro_firmware/README.md

-RaceCapturePro Firmware
+RaceCapture/Pro Firmware
 =====
 The premier open source telemetry system for your race vehicle.
-RaceCapturePro is a device that gets installed into your race vehicle and beams telemetry about your vehicle and driving habits in real time.
-Combined with [RaceCapture App](https://github.com/autosportlabs/RaceCapture_App) and [RaceCapture Live](https://race-capture.com/) a driver and their pit crew can get the information and extra edge needed to win.
+RaceCapture/Pro is a hardware device that is installed in your vehicle that beams driving and vehicle telemetry to the cloud in real time.
+Combined with [RaceCapture App](https://github.com/autosportlabs/RaceCapture_App) and [RaceCapture Live](https://race-capture.com/), teams and drivers can use the platform to learn how to drive faster an drive better, giving them the edge to win.

 # Contributing